isotopp/isotopp.github.io/_posts/2021-09-14-mysql-page-compression-revisited.md

 We compile the C-program with `cc -o sparseme sparseme.c`, then run it as `./sparseme`.
 We look at the resulting `testfile` with `ls -lsh testfile`.
 The size of the file is shown as 21G, but the allocation (in the leftmost column, we asked for that with the `-s` flag) is only 4K.

 Using the XFS maintenance program `xfs_bmap` in verbose mode, we get to see the block map (bmap) of the file, as an extent listing.
 The program operates with sectors of 512 bytes, the unit that was common for many hard disk before we moved to 4K sectors.
-We see a large hole from offset 0 to 41943039 (times 512 bytes for sector size, this is 20GB).
+We see a large hole from offset 0 to 41943039 (times 512 bytes for sector size, this is 20 GB).
 Then there are 8 sectors (one 4K disk drive hardware block) mapped to 8 contiguous blocks (actually one hardware block) at 104705904 from the start of the partition.

 We can do the same thing using a `dd` command without writing a C-program: